 The handing on of the faith is first and foremost the responsibility of the parents who were they brought their children for baptism promised to ‘bring them up in the practice of the faith’.
 The Gift of Faith helps both the children and their parents to grow in their knowledge of, commitment to and love of Jesus.

-Our younger children are invited to attend the fortnightly Liturgy of the Word for children which takes place during the 10.00am Sunday Mass.
-These are led by two teams of parents and offer the opportunity for the children to hear the gospel passage of the day and reflect on it at their own level.
+Our younger children are invited to attend Liturgy of the Word for Children which regularly takes place during the 9.30am Sunday Mass.
+These offer the opportunity for the children to hear the gospel passage of the day and reflect on it at their own level.

-As well as the Gift of Faith monthly sessions there are many child and family friendly opportunities; taking up the gifts at the Offertory, Children's Liturgy of the Word, "acting-out Gospels", playing music at Mass, "Faith and Fun" afternoons as well as other social and liturgical opportunities.
+As well as the Gift of Faith sessions there are many child and family friendly opportunities; taking up the gifts at the Offertory, "acting-out Gospels", playing music at Mass, "Faith and Fun" afternoons as well as other social and liturgical opportunities.